 How to Remove a Toilet

-Removing the toilet can be done in just several steps without hiring extra help.
+Removing the toilet can be done in just few steps without hiring extra help.
 If you want to learn how, read our complete 9-step DIY guide.
 It also includes tips on how to install a new toilet pan immediately after removing an old one.

 Step 1 – Materials